daemosity/de-practice/Week1/README.md

 To set up:
 1. Create a (or sign into your) GitHub Account
-2. Create a new repository
+2. Create a new (or select existing) repository
 3. Create a new codespace
   - Within repository dashboard, click the three-line drop-down menu (top-left of dashboard)
   - Click on "Codespaces"